 - Font sizes should be large enough to read.

 - All forms, such as contact or newsletter subscription form, should be easily accessible on mobile devices.

 9. Install an SSL Certificate

-A valid SSL certificate forces users to visit your website through the secure HTTPS protocol.
-Having an SSL certificate installed is no longer optional, as Google will rank websites that don’t use HTTPS lower.
-Besides, most modern browsers like Google Chrome and Mozilla Firefox will mark such websites as insecure.
+A valid SSL certificate forces users to visit your website via the secure HTTPS protocol.
+Having an SSL certificate installed is no longer optional, as Google ranks websites that don’t use one lower.
+Besides, most modern browsers like Google Chrome and Mozilla Firefox mark such websites as insecure.
 This notification will send the majority of your audience running for the hills and never come back.

 10. Improve your website speed

 Page load speed is another factor that’s becoming increasingly important for Google ranking.
 Google doesn’t like slow websites.
 And for a good reason!
 They frustrate website visitors and make them leave.

 Improving the website speed can be a very technical task, depending on the type of website and CMS you’re using.
 In short, you should consider:

 - using a good hosting provider,

 - using a well optimized website template – all scripts and CSS files minified and loaded in a way so that they do not block rendering of the web page,